RG-FIDES/square-one-coffee/analysis/shiny-1/README.md

 # Edmonton Neighborhood Explorer

-Interactive Shiny app for visualizing and exploring Edmonton neighborhoods.
+Interactive Shiny app for visualizing and exploring Edmonton neighborhoods and their places of interest.

 ## Features